Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp

 \subsection{Downstream text-to-image model harms}

 There has been ample work that evaluate the societal issues of downstream models trained on CLIP-filtered data. \citet{luccioni2024stable}, for instance, find that Stable Diffusion (which trains on LAION-5B obtained via CLIP-filtering \citep{Rombach_2022_CVPR}), underrepresents marginalized identities in their image generations.
 Moreover, researchers have demonstrated that Stable Diffusion generates unsafe, hateful, or sexualized content at significantly high rates \citep{unsafe, wolfe2023contrastive}.
 Exposure to stereotypical and problematic imagery in general has been shown to shape people's beliefs and behavior \citep{branley2017exposure, slusher1987reality}, and this becomes more pressing as these models grow increasingly popular.
-These recent findings thus all illustrate the incredibly harmful consequences of downstream models, so it is important to understand where these issues may arise in the ML pipeline.
+As such, it thus becomes necessary to understand exactly where societal harms may arise in the ML pipeline.